Jay Mohr: Radio

 Mohr has contributed frequently to The Jim Rome Show and often guest-hosted the program.
 Mohr finished in 7th place in the 2007 Smack-Off, 6th place in the 2008 Smack-Off, 10th place in the 2009 Smack-Off, 6th place in the 2010 Smack-Off, and 6th place in the 2011 Smack-Off.
 Mohr is also known to do "drive-by" call-ins to the show, typically to promote one of his stand-up shows or live events.

 On January 2, 2013, Mohr replaced Rome on Fox Sports Radio, as he hosts a daily talk show titled Jay Mohr Sports in Rome's longtime 12 to 3 p.m.
 (ET) timeslot, as Rome moved his show from Premiere Networks (the distributor of Fox Sports Radio) to CBS Sports Radio.
 The show can be heard on several internet platforms and regional affiliates.
 On November 3, 2014, Jay Mohr Sports moved to the 3 to 6pm time slot, so Rich Eisen could take over the 12-3pm slot on Fox Sports Radio.

 Podcast

-Mohr hosts his own podcast titled Mohr Stories.
-The podcast was hosted on the SModcast Network, often taped in his garage, which he has dubbed Fake Mustache Studios.
-On May 4, 2012, Mohr announced his amicable departure from the SModcast network.
+Mohr hosted his own podcast, titled Mohr Stories, on the SModcast Network, On May 4, 2012, Mohr announced his amicable departure from the SModcast network.
 He has since begun hosting Mohr Stories on his own network, Fake Mustache Studios.